Jonny Evans next: Ranking the 7 players who had a second spell at Man Utd

 Manchester United have welcomed back some of their former players with open arms over the years – but it hasn’t always gone to plan.

-We’ve looked at seven other players who had a second spell at United to see how they fared.
+We’ve looked at seven other players who had a second spell at United to ranked them in order of how successful their second stint was.